(Full time) 2021 start

 Assessment

 Modules will use a variety of assessment methods.
-As well as traditional exams, you could also be asked to complete projects based on essays and case studies, policy briefs, group presentations, work logs, research briefs, project proposals or development agency reviews.
+As well as traditional exams, you could also be asked to complete essays, case study based projects, policy briefs, group presentations, work logs, research briefs, project proposals or development agency reviews.
 In your final year you’ll also submit a dissertation.

 Entry requirements